tree-in-education/website/_people/cortez_watson_jr.md

 EXPERIENCE at the academic intersections of Black Youth Development, The Hip-Hop Phenomenon and Critical Race Theory.
 Cortez&#39;s client list includes the Obama Foundation, The Black Star Project, The Archdiocese of Chicago, Northwestern University, Illinois Public School District 65 to name a few.
-Professor Watson is also a first year PhD student in the learning sciences at Northwestern University School of Education and Social Policy.
 Cortez holds a B.A. in Urban Planning and Theology/Religion and a Master of Education in Youth Development.
 Cortez is also an educator in Goodwin College of Education at Northeastern Illinois University.
 As an adjunct professor, Mr. Watson teaches